BackTable / VI / Article

 … That's a good question.
 I think probably most practices, most of our vertebral augmentations and osteoporotic compression fractures are in elderly patients.
 And then, I would say at this point, maybe 5 to 10% of ours are malignant.
 Typically, osteolytic compression fractures, but sometimes they can be blastic, particularly from prostate.
 Most of our vertebral augmentations and small tumors has been the osteolytic colorectal cancer, breast cancer, even some osteolytic prostate cancer.

 Good.
 Yeah, you know, 5 to 10% is quite a bit.
 In my practice, we do maybe 2 to 5 vertebral augmentations a month, but I would say 1% or so of those are pathologic.

-Dr. Peder Horner is a practicing interventional radiologist with Diversified Radiology in Colorado.
+Dr. Peder Horner is a practicing interventional radiologist in the Denver, CO area.

 Dr. Sabeen Dhand